contains

 The startsWith

-operator is intended for programmatic comparisons of string
+attributes.
+It is intended for programmatic comparisons of String

 values.